meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 ## Status-Realm-Request Packet

-Status-Realm-Request packets reuse the RADIUS packet format, with the fields and values for those fields as defined in [RFC2865], Section 3.
+Status-Realm-Request packets reuse the RADIUS packet format, with the fields and values for those fields as defined in {{RFC2865, Section 3}}.

-A Status-Realm-Request packet MUST include a Message-Authenticator ([RFC2869], section 5.14) as the first attribute in the packet.
+A Status-Realm-Request packet MUST include a Message-Authenticator ({{!RFC2869, Section 5.14}}) as the first attribute in the packet.
 The Message-Authenticator provides per-packet authentication and integrity protection.
 The Authenticator field of a Status-Realm-Request packet MUST be generated using the same method as that used for the Request Authenticator field of Access-Request packets.
 As a result, all of the security issues for Access-Request also apply to Status-Realm-Request.

 A Status-Realm-Request packets MUST include a User-Name attribute which the Target Realm for the Request.
 The 'user' portion of the User-Name SHOULD be ignored, if present.